 We note in the NSW Health Submission (sub0152) to this committee that is asserts

-“that Low acuity Emergency Department presentations and access to urgent care in the after-hours may reflect suboptimal management of chronic conditions. “
+“That Low acuity Emergency Department presentations and access to urgent care in the after-hours may reflect suboptimal management of chronic conditions. “

 The implication that the GP may have not been caring for the patients properly shows there is little understanding of chronic and complex medical problems in patients with multiple morbidities.